Chart Color Schemes

 The employment environment in Golden Plains - South shows above-average strength when compared nationally

 Golden Plains - South has a skilled workforce with notable representation in the construction sector.
-The unemployment rate was 3.2% as of June 2025, which is below Rest of Vic.'s rate of 3.8%.
+As of September 2025, its unemployment rate is 3.0%, lower than Rest of Vic.'s 3.8%.

 Frequently Asked Questions - Employment